Deepening the Understanding of Double Robustness Geometrically

 Our findings have both theoretical and practical implications.
 From a theoretical perspective, our results contribute to the foundational understanding of DR and highlight the importance of geometric considerations in the study of robust estimators.
 The geometric characterizations we provide can serve as a basis for further investigations into the properties and behavior of DR estimators in different settings.
 From a practical perspective, our results can guide the construction of DR estimators and the choice of parameterizations in applied settings.
 The necessary and sufficient conditions we establish can be used to check the existence of DR estimators for a given statistical model and parameterization, informing the development of robust inference procedures.
 The geometric insights we provide can also aid in the design of more efficient and stable estimators by taking into account the structure of the statistical model.

-One promising direction for future research is to explore the implications of our geometric characterizations for the design of adaptive estimators that can achieve DR without explicit knowledge of the nuisance functions.
-Developing data-adaptive methods that can exploit the geometric structure of the statistical model to achieve DR could have significant practical impact in settings where the nuisance functions are difficult to estimate or specify.